ywarnier/launch/lms_lrs.md

 In order to retrieve an entire content package, the content endpoint would be combined with the content token, with no additional path information.
-So the following URL would retrieve the entire content package, in zip format: https://example.com/TCAPI/content/?content_token=b50607fb-956e-429f-b89e-388c43dbbbcf
+So the following URL would retrieve the entire content package, in zip format:

+https://example.com/TCAPI/content/?content_token=b50607fb-956e-429f-b89e-388c43dbbbcf

 The server will not enforce any authentication scheme on the content endpoint, except validation of the content token.
-The content token will serve both the validate the request, and look up what Tin Can package the request is associated with.
-The content token will remain valid as long as the ‘auth’ parameter sent in the launch link remains valid.
+The content token will serve both to validate the request, and look up what Tin Can package the request is associated with.
+The content token will remain valid as long as the `auth` parameter sent in the launch link remains valid.

 Upon receiving a request on the content endpoint, and validating the content token, it